SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/getting_started/install_library.pt-br.md

 For more info about `nuget.config` [click here](https://docs.microsoft.com/en-us/nuget/reference/nuget-config-file).
 You may have to customize `nuget.config` to meet you needs.

-Now, go back to vscode, press Ctrl-Shift-P, and type "NuGet Add Package", and enter the required Selenium packages such as `Selenium.WebDrive`.
+Now, go back to vscode, press Ctrl-Shift-P, and type "NuGet Add Package", and enter the required Selenium packages such as `Selenium.WebDriver`.
-Press Entery and select the version.
+Press Enter and select the version.
 Now you can use the examples in the documentation related to C# with vscode.

   {{< /tab >}}